 Red blood cells are also called erythrocytes.
 They are made in the bone marrow of long bones.
 They function in transporting oxygen around the body.
 They have a red pigment called haemoglobin that enables them to carry out this important role.
-Haemoglobin is a protein with a iron atom at its centre (which is why the mineral iron is important to have in a balanced diet.
+Haemoglobin is a protein with an iron atom at its centre (which is why the mineral iron is an important part of a balanced diet).
 Red blood cells have a biconcave shape (see below).
 This enables them to transfer oxygen more efficiently as it gives a greater surface area for diffusion.
 Red bloods cells do not have a nucleus.
 This enables them to carry more haemoglobin and hence oxygen and enables them to be smaller cells capable of squeezing through very narrow capillaries.

 There are many types and sub-types of white blood cells.
 They are also produced in the bone marrow and mature in various organs and tissues throughout the body.
-They function in keeping the body free of pathogens (disease-causing protists, bacteria and viruses).
+They function in keeping the body free of pathogens (disease-causing organisms).

 For this chapter you only have to know about two types:

-- Lymphocytes – develop into a variety of sub-types of lymphocytes, some of which are responible for producing antibodies.
+Lymphocytes – develop into a variety of sub-types of lymphocytes, some of which are responsible for producing antibodies.

 Platelets are also known as thrombocytes.
 They are also produced in the bone marrow and function in blood clotting.

 Deep vein thrombosis can result if blood clots form in a vein – usually in a large vein in the leg.

 The ABO blood group system is the most important blood grouping system used.

 Another blood grouping system used is called the Rhesus system.